Adhyan-1404/Exploratory-Data-Analysis-Projects/EDA 1/README.md

 * `EDA on Sales Data.ipynb` – Jupyter Notebook containing the entire code and workflow.
 * `EDA on Sales Data.html` – Rendered HTML version of the notebook (non-editable), showcasing both the code and its output.
 * `k_circle_sales.csv` - Raw sales data sourced from Kaggle.
-* `README.md` - Project overview and instructions.
+* `README.md` - Project overview file containing key notes.